-When coming in for treatment at Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders, part of Hassenfeld Children's Hospital of New York at NYU Langone, children and their families are invited to take part in a host of ongoing programs, classes, and therapies designed to relieve stress.
+When coming in for treatment at Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders, part of Hassenfeld Children’s Hospital at NYU Langone, children and their families are invited to take part in a host of ongoing programs, classes, and therapies designed to relieve stress.

 Supportive Care Services

 Cancer treatments are just one aspect of your child’s care plan.
 We also want to make sure your child is eating well and getting the necessary physical assistance and support he or she needs.